willtscott/willtscott.GITHUB.IO/README.md

-# Coming soon..
+# GitHub Project Portfolio

-A site to host my Github projects. https://willtscott.github.io/
+This is currently a static page site to host some of my Github projects. https://willtscott.github.io/